yudduy/GoogleDocMCP/README.md

     - Paste the URL into your web browser and press Enter.
     - Log in with the **same Google account** you added as a Test User in Step 1.4.
     - Google will show a screen asking for permission for your app ("Claude Docs MCP Access" or similar) to access Google Docs/Drive.
 Review and click "**Allow**" or "**Grant**".
-4.  **Get the Authorization Code:**
+4.  **Authorization Completion (Modern OAuth Loopback):**
-    - After clicking Allow, your browser will try to go to `http://localhost` and show an error. **This is expected!**
+    - After clicking Allow, Google redirects to a loopback URL (`http://127.0.0.1:PORT` or `http://localhost:PORT`).
+    - **Two possible outcomes:**
+      - **Automatic capture (preferred):** If your local server is running and listening on the redirect port, it will automatically capture the authorization code and complete the OAuth flow.
+You'll see a success message in your terminal and can proceed to step 7.
-    - Look at the URL in your browser's address bar.
-You'll see something like `http://localhost/?code=4/0Axxxxxxxxxxxxxx&scope=...`
-    - Copy the long code between `code=` and `&scope`.
-That's your authorization code.
+      - **Manual code extraction (fallback):** If the app doesn't auto-capture the redirect, your browser may show an error page (like "This site can't be reached" or similar).
+This is expected when the loopback redirect isn't automatically handled.
+Look at the URL in your browser's address bar - you'll see something like `http://localhost/?code=4/0Axxxxxxxxxxxxxx&scope=...` or `http://127.0.0.1:PORT/?code=4/0Axxxxxxxxxxxxxx&scope=...`.
+Copy the long code between `code=` and `&scope` - that's your authorization code.
-5.  **Paste Code into Terminal:** Go back to your terminal where the script is waiting ("Enter the code from that page here:").
-Paste the code you just copied.
+5.  **Paste Code into Terminal (Manual flow only):** If you needed to manually extract the code in step 4, go back to your terminal where the script is waiting ("Enter the code from that page here:") and paste the code you copied.
+If the authorization was automatically captured, skip this step.
-6.  **Press Enter.**
+6.  **Press Enter (Manual flow only):** If you pasted a code in step 5, press Enter to submit it.
 7.  **Success!** The script should print:
     - "Authentication successful!"
     - "Token stored to .../token.json"
     - It will then finish starting and likely print "Awaiting MCP client connection via stdio..." or similar, and then exit (or you can press `Ctrl+C` to stop it).
 8.  ✅ **Check:** You should now see a new file named `token.json` in your `mcp-googledocs-server` folder.
 9.  **🔒 Keep token.json safe too!** This file lets the server access your Google account.
+Set secure file permissions:
+    ```bash
+    chmod 600 token.json
+    ```
-Don't share it or commit it to Git (`.gitignore` has you covered).
+    Don't share it or commit it to Git.
+The `.gitignore` should prevent committing, but verify files are not staged or tracked before pushing.

 ### Step 6: Configure Claude Desktop (Optional)